Rivers, Lakes, Seas, Bays, Ponds and Estuaries

 Building a Natural Pool

 Talk about bringing nature to you.
 David Pagan Butler has created a Natural Swimming Pool.
 It's a swimming pool that has clear water without using chemicals.
-These pools rely entirely on the plants and animals to condition the water.
-This is so effective that this pool has been tested and shown to be of drinking… learn more
+These pools… learn more

 resource URL thumbnail